takahe-linux/pkgs/docs/roadmap.md

 Packages to be fixed:
 - openssl 1.1.0 breaks lynx, wpa\_supplicant, snownews builds
 - netsurf has some relatively easy fixes
-- e2fsprogs should be part of base? (for e2fsck)

 I should also run namcap on the remaining packages, and fix any warnings...